-Patients should be placed on an appropriate lipid-lowering diet before receiving fenofibrate, and should continue this diet during treatment with fenofibrate.
-Fenofibrate tablets can be given without regard to meals.
+Patients should be placed on an appropriate lipid-lowering diet before receiving fenofibrate tablet USP, and should continue this diet during treatment with fenofibrate tablet USP.
+Fenofibrate tablets USP should be given with meals, thereby optimizing the bioavailability of the medication.